mcihanozer/CSEMS/README.md

 }
 ```

 The singleton is a design choice and you do not need to define your event manager as singleton.
-Also, if you do not need some special requirements, as **MouseEventManager**, you also do not need to override any methods. **BaseEventManager** provides you all functionality you need for an event-driven system, such as adding event, notifying listerners, registering to **MainEventManager**, and so on.
+Also, if you do not need some special requirements, i.e. **MouseEventManager**, you also do not need to override any methods. **BaseEventManager** provides you all functionality you need for an event-driven system, such as pushing a new event, notifying listeners, registering to **MainEventManager**, and so on.

 ### 5.4.
 Step 4: Implementing event handlers